akshayshanker/Dyn-X/README.md

 ⚠️ **Experimental Development Build** – APIs and documentation are incomplete.⚠️

-DynX is a directed-acyclic-graph (DAG) framework for solving recursive dynamic models.
+DynX is framework for representing functional operations on arbitrary topological vector space as a graph.

-DynX provides a practical and unified graph representation of Bellman functional recursion (model solution) and push-forward distributions (model simulation) of a dynamic economic model.
+The focus of is on a practical (that is, computable) and unified graph representation of Bellman functional recursions and push-forward measures.

+The use of graphs and networks to represent dynamics is ubiquitous (see Auclert et al (2021)[https://web.stanford.edu/~aauclert/sequence_space_jacobian.pdf] or Stachurski and Sarget (2025)[https://networks.quantecon.org/], for instance).
+However, the critical innovation in DynX is to represent functional operations, rather than relationships between variables.
-Unlike general graph libraries (e.g. *TensorFlow*), DynX represents **both** computational operators **and** the functional objects that define a recursive problem.
+Moreover, Unlike general graph libraries (e.g. *TensorFlow*), DynX represents **both** computational operators **and** the functional objects that define a recursive problem.